-Thorpe Moeckel’s most recent works are the nonfiction book Watershed Days: Adventures (A Little Thorny & Familiar) in the Home Range, and Arcadia Road: A Trilogy.
+Thorpe Moeckel’s most recent works are the nonfiction book Watershed Days: Adventures (A Little Thorny & Familiar) in the Home Range, and a trilogy of long poems, Arcadia Road.
 He is author of the three prior books of poetry — Odd Botany, Making a Map of the River, and Venison.
 Chapbooks include Meltlines, The Guessing Land, and Off Owl’s Head.
-Recently he co-edited with Casey Clabough the Virginia edition of Best Creative Nonfiction of the South.
+Recently he co-edited the Virginia edition of Best Creative Nonfiction of the South.

 Moeckel’s writings have appeared widely in journals, magazines, and anthologies.
 Awards include Jacob Javits Fellowship, the Henry Hoyns Fellowship, the George Garrett Award from The Fellowship of Southern Writers, the Kenan Visiting Writership at UNC-Chapel Hill, a Nonfiction Promise Award from the Sustainable Arts Foundation, and a National Endowment of the Arts Fellowship.
 He has worked as a river guide, a handyman, in restaurants, retail, residential construction, and as an adventure-based counselor for court-ordered teens.
-For the last ten years, he has lived near the Upper James River in Western Virginia, where he teaches in the MFA Program at Hollins University and serves as Director of the Jackson Center for Creative Writing.
+He lives in Virginia and teaches in the MFA Program at Hollins University, where he has served as Director of the Jackson Center for Creative Writing.
+Each summer, he is lucky to lead a week-long river trip for the amazing kids involved with Jacobs Ladder.

 Please click on covers to the left for more information on Thorpe’s books.

-Here are some anthologies that include Moeckel’s work: From the Fishouse, Field Work, The Ecopoetry Anthology, A Face to Meet the Faces, The Southern Poetry Anthology, Vol. 3, Poems and Their Making: A Conversation, Going Down Grand: Poems from the Canyon, and Monticello in Mind: Fifty Contemporary Poets on Jefferson.
+Here are some anthologies that include Moeckel’s work: From the Fishouse, Field Work, The Ecopoetry Anthology, A Face to Meet the Faces, The Southern Poetry Anthology, Vol. 3, Poems and Their Making: A Conversation, Going Down Grand: Poems from the Canyon, Hard Lines: Rough South Poetry, and Monticello in Mind: Fifty Contemporary Poets on Jefferson.

 Selected Writings Available Online: